Stable marriage and roommates problems with restricted edges: complexity and approximability: Introduction

 Forbidden edges appeared only in~2003 in the literature, and were first studied by Dias et al.~\cite{DFFS03}.
 In their paper, complete bipartite graphs were considered, but the methods can easily be extended to incomplete preference lists.
 Their main result was the following (in the following theorem, and henceforth, $m$ is the total number of edges in the graph).

-\begin{theorem}[Dias et al.~\cite{DFFS03}] The problem of finding a stable matching in a \textsc{sm} instance with forced and forbidden edges or reporting that none exists is solvable in $O(m)$ time. \end{theorem}
+\begin{theorem}[Dias et al.~\cite{DFFS03}] The problem of finding a stable matching in a {\sc sm} instance with forced and forbidden edges or reporting that none exists is solvable in $O(m)$ time. \end{theorem}

 While Knuth's method relies on basic combinatorial properties of stable matchings, the other two algorithms make use of \emph{rotations}.
 We refer the reader to~\cite{GI89} for background on these.
-The problem of finding a stable matching with forced and forbidden edges can easily be formulated as a weighted stable matching problem (that is, we seek a stable matching with minimum weight, where the weight of a matching $M$ is the sum of the weights of the edges in~$M$).
-Let us assign all forced edges weight~1, all forbidden edges weight~$-1$, and all remaining edges weight~0.
-A stable matching satisfying all constraints on restricted edges exists if and only if there is a stable matching of weight~$|Q|$ in the weighted instance, where $Q$ is the set of forced edges.
-With the help of rotations, maximum weight stable matchings can be found in polynomial time~\cite{Fed92,Fed94,ILG87,KP08}.
+The problem of finding a stable matching with forced and forbidden edges in an {\sc sm} instance can easily be formulated as a weighted stable matching problem (that is, we seek a stable matching with minimum weight, where the weight of a matching $M$ is the sum of the weights of the edges in~$M$).
+Let us assign all forced edges weight~$-1$, all forbidden edges weight~$1$, and all remaining edges weight~0.
+A stable matching satisfying all constraints on restricted edges exists if and only if there is a stable matching of weight~$-|Q|$ in the weighted instance, where $Q$ is the set of forced edges.
+With the help of rotations, minimum weight stable matchings can be found in polynomial time~\cite{ILG87,Fed92,Rot92,Fed94} (see the final paragraph of Section~\ref{se:preliminaries} for more detail on the role played by each of these references).

-Since finding a weight-maximal stable matching in \textsc{sr} instances is an $\NP$-hard task~\cite{Fed92}, it follows that solving the problem with forced and forbidden edges requires different methods from the aforementioned weighted transformation.
-Fleiner et al.~\cite{FIM07} showed that any \textsc{sr} instance with forbidden edges can be converted into another stable matching problem involving ties that can be solved in $O(m)$ time~\cite{IM02} and the transformation has the same time complexity as well.
+Since finding a weight-minimal stable matching in {\sc sr} instances is an $\NP$-hard task~\cite{Fed92}, it follows that solving the problem with forced and forbidden edges requires different methods from the aforementioned weighted transformation.
+Fleiner et al.~\cite{FIM07} showed that any {\sc sr} instance with forbidden edges can be converted into another stable matching problem involving ties that can be solved in $O(m)$ time~\cite{IM02} and the transformation has the same time complexity as well.
 Forced edges can easily be eliminated by forbidding all edges adjacent to them, therefore we can state the following result.

-\begin{theorem}[Fleiner et al.~\cite{FIM07}] The problem of finding a stable matching in an \textsc{sr} instance with forced and forbidden edges or reporting that none exists is solvable in $O(m)$ time. \end{theorem}
+\begin{theorem}[Fleiner et al.~\cite{FIM07}] The problem of finding a stable matching in an {\sc sr} instance with forced and forbidden edges or reporting that none exists is solvable in $O(m)$ time. \end{theorem}